NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 example, ca-budget-test implies that project budget-test runs from the AWS platform.

-Use the AIM link and click on
-the link "Request new access to a project" to add yourself to a project.
+Use the AIM link and click on"Request new access to a project" to add yourself to a project.

 Access to the project is contingent on PI's approval.